 Silver Labs are stunning, regal, and sleek.
 Their light grey coat shines beautifully in the sun, and their appearance is as striking as it is adorable.

 These pups are similar to Red Labs in that they have the same genetics as one of the major three Lab colors.
-Silver Labs are really Chocolate Labs, but their coat is light or diluted, and the result is a silvery appearance.
+Silver Labs are really Chocolate Labs, even though they may look more like Blue Labs, but their coat is light or diluted, and the result is a silvery appearance.

 Like their chocolate siblings, Silver Labs, unfortunately, inherit some additional health issues and tend to live shorter lives than Black and Yellow Labradors.
 They also are prone to “color dilution alopecia,” which is a genetic disorder that can lead to patchy fur and skin problems.